 Bryan gives a quick explanation of the Carrier Straight Cool Schematic and wiring connection diagram.

 It must be mentioned that using a power quality meter to measure power factor on a load is valid only when the load contains run capacitors like compressors and permanent-split capacitor motors.
-ECMs (electronically commutated motors) use a different type of capacitor altogether, and they are engineered for use with a lower power factor by design.
+ECMs (electronically commutated motors) use a different type of technology altogether, and they are engineered for use with a lower power factor by design.
 Also, power factor testing is not practical for start capacitors either, since the capacitor is taken out of the circuit too quickly.
-This measurement is valid and practical only for PSC type blower and condenser motors, and most single-phase, single-stage compressors.
+This measurement is valid and practical only for PSC type blower, condenser motors, and most single-phase, single-stage compressors.

 First, let’s get straight that BRAZING is when you use a filler rod that isn’t the exact same material as the base metal but that melts ABOVE 840°F. Soldering is the same but at temperatures below 840°F.